Camus and the Meaning of Existential Rebellion

 And so the system creaks and groans from the strain of its contradictions.
 It gets worse.
 The climate now resembles the Greek god Nemesis striking back at the hubris of we mere mortals, lashing out with floods, droughts, heatwaves, and forest fires.
 Maybe the Greeks were on to some primal truth about how the universe operates?
 It wouldn't surprise me.

 Another difference from Camus's time is social media.
 Now everyone has a voice, not just an elite class of intelligentsia as during his life.
 Millions now believe they're true rebels, somehow standing removed from all the fuss and thinking it all out originally for themselves.
 This is seldom the case.
 Everyone's different in the same ways.
-Rebellion today is often a performance done for anonymous digital crowds.
+Rebellion today is often a performance done for anonymous digital crowds, something filled with platitudes and grounded in self-deception.
 It's another way to craft identities and polish personal brands so we can stand out from the faceless masses.
 It's annoying, yes, and with very little substance, true, but it doesn't murder people.

-Moreover, no grand unifying narrative exists today beyond the cult of me, myself, and I. The good news is that few are truly willing to rebel without limits because they have too much stake in the system as it stands.
+Moreover, no grand unifying narrative exists today beyond the cult of Me, Myself, and I. The good news is that few are truly willing to rebel without limits because they have too much stake in the system as it stands.
 Sure, they'll roleplay rebellion from time to time and play keyboard radical online, but at the end of the day, they're going to get groceries at the Piggly Wiggly and work 9-5 jobs that pay the mortgage and credit cards.
 They're going live regular lives, probably somewhere in the middle class, just like everyone else.
+These are not real rebels but convention-embracing play actors.

 This will go on until something significant happens that breaks the status quo: world war, economic collapse, a far worse pandemic, or some similar cataclysm.
 Then the pace of change will quicken uncomfortably, chaos will emerge from its decades-long slumber, and a new generation of wannabe Robespierres and Lenins will try to murder and terrorize their way to a better future.
 As we've seen in recent years, many will be all too willing to follow them into the abyss.
 Woe to that future, whenever it comes.